itsmng/wiki-backup/docs/oidc.md

 ## How to setup ITSM-NG with OpenID Connect

 ### Go to Setup/Authentication/OpenID connect authentication
+## Configuration
-Here you have some options and fields to set.\
+Here you have some options and fields to set.

 ![](img/oidc/oidc_config.png)
 ---
 ***⚠*** *Forced connection will redirect you directly when your are on the login page, to avoid this go to this link :*